tainacan/tainacan-wiki/dev/customizing-the-items-list-old.md

       * `.table-container>.table-wrapper`: where the items list result is rendered with different view modes;
       * `.pagination-area`: the footer bar with pagination-related stuff;

-### Advanced CSS Customizations to the Vue component
+## CSS Customizations to the Vue component

 So here are a few examples of customizations that you can do, now that you understand more of the Items list component: